Collection

 Performance and social role

 Contemporary scholarship on Ekpe/Mgbe in Calabar emphasizes that the society and its masquerade performance remain active in changing urban environments.
-Smithsonian-linked material on Jordan Fenton's work describes ritual, masquerade performance, and nsibidi being taken into the streets in new ways.
-Ekpe therefore carries continuity and adaptation at once: it preserves long-standing forms of social expression while negotiating modern Calabar, public display, heritage, prestige, and community identity.
+Jordan Fenton's work describes ritual, masquerade performance, money, prestige, nsibidi, and public power being negotiated in the streets of contemporary Calabar.
+Ekpe therefore carries continuity and adaptation at once: it preserves long-standing forms of social expression while negotiating modern city life, public display, heritage, prestige, and community identity.

 Collection context